[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 We often see that several of these agreements are forgotten or procured last minute, leading to bad agreements, lost production or even project standstill.

-The typical project agreements are summarized in Figure 1 below.
+The typical project agreements are summarised in Figure 1 below:

 Figure 1.
 Typical agreements to negotiate or manage during the Operational phase of a wind project.